 How Long Will My Teeth Stay White After My Teeth Whitening Treatment?

 Just how long your teeth stay bright white is up to you.
 If your teeth were stained before by coffee and the like, they would become stained again.
-But you don’t have to give up that glass of red wine; when you feel your teeth are becoming a little dingy again, come back in, and we’ll whiten them again.
-Or, if you have at-home trays, we supply your whitening gel annually with our “White for Life” program.
+But you don’t have to give up that glass of red wine.
+When you feel your teeth are becoming a little dingy again, come back in, and we’ll whiten them again.
+Or, if you have at-home trays, we will supply your whitening gel annually with our “White for Life” program.

 Home hygiene also makes a difference.
-Using whitening toothpaste (ADA approved, of course) and brushing for two minutes twice daily.
-Plus, coming in for twice-yearly professional cleanings with Gentle Dentistry is equally essential to keep your teeth their whitest.
+Brushing teeth for two minutes twice daily using a whitening toothpaste (ADA approved, of course) and coming in for twice-yearly professional cleanings at Gentle Dentistry are equally essential to keep your teeth at their whitest.

 Does Insurance Cover Teeth Whitening?